Gluten-Free Estonia

 Gluten free in Pärnu

 Pärnu is the fourth largest city in Estonia, located in the southwest, on the coast of Pärnu Bay, an inlet of the Gulf of Riga in the Baltic Sea.
 Pärnu is the summer capital of Estonia but also a very prominent spa town.
 Me and my best friend went for a short spa break in 2019 at the Estonia Medical Spa & Hotel.
 It was quite nice for the price we paid but with a slight soviet nostalgia feel to it.
 At the buffet breakfast, everything I could eat, was labelled with GF (GV in Estonian), so that’s a very big step in the right direction.
-I was well pleased.
+I was really pleased.

 Gluten free in Rakvere